Overview

 Resolve a schema conflict

-Schema conflicts occur when your development branch has conflicting changes with the production branch.
+Schema conflicts occur when your branch has conflicting changes with the base branch.

-To resolve a schema conflict, create a new branch from production, which will have the most up-to-date schema, and apply the necessary schema changes to the new branch before repeating the deploy process.
+To resolve a schema conflict, create a new branch from the base branch, which will have the most up-to-date schema, and apply the necessary schema changes to the new branch before repeating the deploy process.

 Automatically copy migration data